bitsofcotton/goki_check_cc/README.md

 # Specification
 PseudoBump generates the bumpmap that is pseudo plausible one because of one image condition.
-This is avoidable on very wide case with multiple camera conditions, if it fails, the image resolution or color depth resolution lacks.
+This is avoidable on very wide cases with multiple camera conditions, if it fails, the image resolution or color depth resolution lacks, or, because of scattering or fog things.

 # Another downloads
 * https://ja.osdn.net/projects/goki-check/